Financial-Times/dotcom-tool-kit/readme.md

 ## Development

 Tool Kit is a monorepo.
 The [`packages`](/packages) folder contains several different parts published separately to `npm`. [`packages/cli`](/packages/cli) is the main entry point.
 It loads plugins listed by an app's [Tool Kit configuration](#configuration).
-These plugins export commands that are available when running Tool Kit from your app's folder, allowing apps to include different plugins for different use cases.
+These plugins export tasks that are available when running Tool Kit from your app's folder, allowing apps to include different plugins for different use cases.

 Tool Kit requires Node v12.
 To install the dependencies and link internal packages together, run: